 Independent Educational Consultant, Welcome Spoken Here

 Ed.S.
 Educational Administration, University of Minnesota, Minneapolis, Minnesota

 M.A.
 Educational Administration, University of Minnesota, Minneapolis, Minnesota

 B.S.
 Special Education, Pre-K through 12th grade, University of Wisconsin, Madison

-My professional mission is to promote the inclusive education of people of all ages with diverse learning needs through development of supportive instructional design, effective team collaboration, and enhanced teacher capacity.
+My professional mission is to promote the inclusive education of each and every student within general education classrooms and contexts, including students with the most extensive support needs, through development of supportive instructional design, effective team collaboration, and enhanced teacher capacity.
 This will promote individuals to be successfully engaged, challenged and respected throughout their various learning and community settings and schools, increasing positive adult outcomes and independence throughout their lives.